ele-ben/functions-experiments/ReadMe.md

     $ import sys
     $ sys.path.append(r'C:\Users\your_path')

-Then import the single functions using:
+Then import the functions using:

     $ from funx_10 import function_name
     $ # or to load all functions
     $ from funx_10 import *

-To get the help a a function type
+To get the help of a function type

     $ help(function_name)

 ### Improvements of version 10
-- [balanceNMinus2_str](#balanceNMinus2_str) includes 3 tasks and balance n-2 repetions and switch while
-  avoiding n-1 repetitions
+- [balanceNMinus2_str](#balanceNMinus2_str) includes 3 tasks and balance n-2 repetions and switch while avoiding n-1 repetitions
 - [balanceTransitionsMinus1_str](#balanceTransitionsMinus1_str) allows to directly insert your task names as strings instead of 0 and 1
 - maxCounter is removed from inputs: a safe counter is picked  and placed within the function
 - [orderStimWithinTasks_str](#orderStimWithinTasks_str) allows again to have task names as strings in the